Egbert-Azure/egbert-azure.Github.io/_posts/2023-08-25-Victor-Palciauskas-Tournament.md

 1. Nf3 d5
 2. c4

 with then different transpositions such as Slav Defense, Catalan among others.
-As pointed out in my blog [The Road to ELO 2000 - Unlearning and Rediscovering Openings](https://egbert-azure.github.io/the-road-to-elo-2000/) I later moved to another variation.
+As pointed out in my blog [The Road to ELO 2000 - Unlearning and Rediscovering Openings](https://egbert-azure.github.io/the-road-to-elo-2000/) I later moved to another Reti variation.

 Now the spotlight shines on the Victor Palciauskas Tournament July 2021, a USCF correspondence chess event with a special place in my journey.